LenkaSeg/lenkaseg.github.io/_posts/2018-12-9-Hello-Outreachy.md

 [Pagure](https://pagure.io/pagure) is a main Code Review system for Fedora community.
 The Pagure community is very friendly and helpful.
 I got a lot of help with my first shaky contributions and with getting into the workflow.
 I felt very comfortable asking even beginner's questions and got the answers quickly.
-My mentor, Alexandra Fedorova, pointed me to more project-related issues and provided documentation.
+My mentor, Aleksandra Fedorova, pointed me to more project-related issues and provided documentation.

 I applied to this project and luckily, it was approved.
 So happy!